JeremyTallant/tableau-challenge/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers.
 ## Deployment
-Here is the link to the Tableau dashboard: https://public.tableau.com/app/profile/jeremy.tallant/viz/citibike_16762569400730/Story1
+Please find below the link to the Tableau dashboard, showcasing the results of the analysis: https://public.tableau.com/app/profile/jeremy.tallant/viz/citibike_16762569400730/Story1
 ## Instructions
 Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.